metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 ### Configure the IP address from within a fixed image

-Using IPv6 Neighbour Discovery, we can determine the network prefix for each interface.
-Using the network prefix we can statelessly choose a static IP address without fear of collison (by using the Modified EUI-64 method based on the MAC address, and/or a stable privacy address).
+Using IPv6 Neighbor Discovery, we can determine the network prefix for each interface.
+Using the network prefix we can statelessly choose a static IP address without fear of collision (by using the Modified EUI-64 method based on the MAC address, and/or a stable privacy address).

-If the host is not directly attached to the network Ironic is on, Neighbour Discovery can also locate routers on the attached networks and identify which are suitable to be used as a default route.
+If the host is not directly attached to the network Ironic is on, Neighbor Discovery can also locate routers on the attached networks and identify which are suitable to be used as a default route.

-For dynamically configured bonds (i.e. using LACP), only one port in the bond will be up, but this should be sufficient for the purposes of the ramdisk.
+For dynamically configured bonds (i.e. using `LACP`), only one port in the bond will be up, but this should be sufficient for the purposes of the ramdisk.

-Information about VLANs and static bonds can be obtained only from LLDP.
+Information about VLANs and static bonds can be obtained only from `LLDP`.
 This information could be theoretically be used to automatically configure the interfaces on the ramdisk.
 However, this is dependent on the network switch configuration, and users may prefer not to rely on that (although we also rely